Farmacogenomica-GWAS/L2_featuresN/README.md

 # L2_featuresN File Processing

-The `L2_featuresN.hdf5` file was processed using Python, h5py, and pandas.
-The primary goal was to extract data and metadata from the file and convert it into a more accessible CSV format.
+This document describes the processing of the `L2_featuresN.hdf5` file using Python and the `h5py`, `pandas`, and `json` libraries.
+The primary goal was to extract relevant data from the file and convert it into a more accessible CSV format.
 The `L2_featuresN.hdf5` file was obtained by using the Tierpsy Tracker.

-## Key Steps:
+**Key Steps:**

-1.  **File Inspection**: The `L2_featuresN.hdf5` file was inspected to identify its structure and contents, including groups and datasets.
+1.  **File Inspection:** The `L2_featuresN.hdf5` file was inspected to identify its top-level datasets and groups.
+The sizes of the top-level datasets were printed to the console.

-2.  **Dataset Extraction**:

-    * The following datasets were extracted and converted to individual CSV files:
+2.  **Top-Level Dataset Extraction:** The following top-level datasets were extracted and converted to individual CSV files:
     * `blob_features`
     * `features_stats`
     * `timeseries_data`
     * `trajectories_data`

-    * Non-dataset items were handled as follows:

-        * `coordinates`: This HDF5 group contains 3D datasets ('dorsal_contours', 'skeletons', 'ventral_contours').
-These datasets were extracted and stored as JSON strings within individual CSV files to preserve their 3D structure.
+3.  **Group Data Extraction:**
+    * **`coordinates` Group:** The datasets within the `coordinates` group (`dorsal_contours`, `skeletons`, and `ventral_contours`), which contain 3D coordinate data, were extracted.
+To preserve their structure, each 3D dataset was converted into a CSV file where each row contains a JSON string representing a 2D slice of the original data.

-        * `provenance_tracking`: This HDF5 group contains metadata attributes ('CLASS', 'TITLE', 'VERSION').
-These attributes were extracted and written to a single-row CSV file.
+    * **`provenance_tracking` Group:** The attributes (`CLASS`, `TITLE`, `VERSION`) within the `provenance_tracking` group were extracted and saved as a single-row CSV file.

-3.  **Output Format**:
+4.  **Output Format:**

-    * Extracted datasets were saved as CSV files.
+    * Top-level datasets were saved as individual CSV files with column headers derived from the dataset structure.

-    * 3D coordinate data ('dorsal_contours', 'skeletons', 'ventral_contours') was stored as JSON strings within individual CSV files.
+    * The 3D coordinate datasets from the `coordinates` group were saved as individual CSV files, with a single column where each entry is a JSON string representing a 2D slice of the coordinate data.

-    * Metadata attributes from 'provenance_tracking' were saved as a single-row CSV file.
+    * The attributes from the `provenance_tracking` group were saved as column headers in a single-row CSV file named `provenance_tracking.csv`.

-## Libraries Used:
+5.  **Visualization of the datasets:** The first 5 rows of each generated CSV file (from both top-level datasets and the `coordinates` and `provenance_tracking` groups) were printed to the console to provide a quick overview of the extracted data.

+**Libraries Used:**

-* `h5py`: For reading and navigating the HDF5 file structure.
+* `h5py`: For reading and navigating the HDF5 file structure, accessing datasets and groups, and reading attributes.

-* `pandas`: For creating and exporting DataFrames to CSV files.
+* `pandas`: For creating and exporting DataFrames to CSV files and for displaying the first few rows.

-* `numpy`: For handling numerical data.
+* `numpy`: Used implicitly by `h5py` for handling array data.

-* `json`: For converting 3D coordinate data to JSON strings.
+* `json`: For converting the 3D coordinate data into JSON strings for storage in CSV files.

-## Purpose:
+**Purpose:**

-The processing steps outlined above were performed to make the data contained within the `L2_featuresN.hdf5` file more readily available for analysis.
+The processing steps outlined here were performed to make the data contained within the `L2_featuresN.hdf5` file more readily available for analysis.
 The conversion to CSV format allows for easier manipulation and exploration of the data using standard data analysis tools.
-The 3D coordinate data was stored as JSON to preserve its original structure, and the provenance tracking metadata was extracted to maintain important information about the data's origin.
+The specific handling of the 3D coordinate data by storing it as JSON strings and the extraction of metadata from the `provenance_tracking` group were necessary to accommodate the structure of this HDF5 file.
+Visualizing the first few rows of each output CSV provides a quick check of the extraction process.